MarcinDJacz/marcindjacz.github.io/README.md

 Hello!
-I'm Marcin and I lern Python, JS, HTML and CSS.
-I'm focus on creating my own websites, but also creating small browser extensions and tools.
+I'm Marcin, and I’m learning Python, JavaScript, HTML, and CSS.
+I focus on creating my own websites, as well as small browser extensions and web tools.